$15.00 – $75.00

 Mexico’s diverse geography, from the soaring altitudes of the country’s four mountain ranges to the beautiful coastal regions along the Pacific, supports diverse farming practices and a broad variety of crops.
+Coffee plants were introduced to Veracruz, a state located on the Atlantic coast, in the 18th century.
+Coffee plants were spread rapidly though out the 12 states of Mexico during the 1980s.
+Oaxaca is on the Pacific coast is regarded as one of the most biologically diverse states in Mexico.
 The growing regions of Oaxaca shares much of the same character (altitude, harvest period) as Guatemala’s fertile Huehuetenango region, which lies directly to the east.
 Our Mexico boasts a medium to heavy body with dark chocolate and malt tasting notes.
 Farmers in the region have begun a transition back to organic farming techniques as a way to achieve self-sufficiency and to create sustainability for their communities.
 The continued development of a network of Fair Trade farmers’ cooperatives is helping local people slowly improve their quality of life.

 • Oaxacan farmers are known to separate coffee exceptionally well both before and during processing.